beforan/trevolution/readme.md

 ## `3-lens.sh`

-I think this should be optional as I think Lens needs a license.
+I think this should be optional (probably not numbered) as I think Lens needs a license.

+Consumers may prefer alternatives (see below).

 Currently this script in `main` is Debian specific (`apt install`), in `fedora` it's Linux specific using snaps.

 Other Host environments may optionally install this their favourite way.

+### Alternatives

+- Open Lens (on Flathub, probably elsewhere)
+- k9s
+- kubernetes-dashboard
+- ...?

 ## `4-watcher.sh`